Put on the Music…Let’s Dance (1977)

 Original Performance on May 7, 1977

-TV Ad & Interview: Chairman of the Board, Washington Performing Arts Society, on local ABC-TV daytime show – performance by Brook Andrews and Maida Withers live in DC TV Studio: https://vimeo.com/90683470/
+Chairman of the Board, Washington Performing Arts Society, on local ABC-TV daytime show, with performance by Brook Andrews and Maida Withers live in ABC-TV Studio promoting 1977 City Dance, historic Warner Theater, downtown Washington, DC: https://vimeo.com/90683470/

-City Dance came into existence as an idea spawned by a GW MA dance student who engaged WPAS to do a city-wide dance event at the Warner Theatre in downtown Washington, DC.
-Two companies shared an evening with each taking 45 minutes.
-MWDCCo shared a concert with Melvin Deal’s African Heritage Dancers and Drummers.
+City Dance history: the idea of a city-wide celebration of dance in Washington, DC was spawned by a GW MA dance student who engaged WPAS to do a city-wide dance event at the Warner Theatre in downtown Washington, DC.
+For the program, two area dance companies shared an evening with each taking 45 minutes for performance.
+MWDCCo was honored to share a concert with the beloved Melvin Deal’s African Heritage Dancers and Drummers.

-Kay Shepperd, a central character, actress, at the front/side of the stage went down memory lane while enjoying the privacy of herself in a space that had wall paper from the period and props from the period such as photographs of women with male dressed in army uniform, books of the period, movie star photos. etc.
+Kay Shepperd, a central character, actress, at the front/side of the stage goes down memory lane while enjoying the privacy of herself in a space that had wall paper from the period and props from the period: photographs of women with male’s dressed in army uniform, books of the period, movie star photos. etc.

 Long Tail, Dexter Gordon;